matsim-vsp/matsim-python-tools/README.md

 - We have only tested this using Anaconda Python.
 Only Python 3.x is supported.
 - Currently MATSim network, event, and plans files are supported.
 Hopefully more will be coming soon.
 - For Geopandas network support, you also need to install `geopandas` and `shapely`.
-- *Now supports JSON and Protobuf event file formats!*
+- Supports JSON and Protobuf event file formats
+- Can write MATSim files too!

 ## Quickstart